 Inspired by the sleek new 330ml Cool Can, four local designers’ work sets the scene inside the coolest pop-up bar in Jozi.

-People: Atang Tshikare
+Person: Atang Tshikare

 A Pholoso Selebogo styled fashion editorial gives us a window into another world and we’re taking a peek inside Joburg’s new smile-inducing restaurant Mr Big Stuff.

 This week’s packed with art openings and events, starting today!
 There are 3 painting shows, photography, an installation, book launch, tapestry showcase, creative discussion, and more.